MegaManSec/JoshuaHu/_posts/2023-06-26-sshd-backdoor-and-configuration-parsing.md

 A recent post titled [Everything that uses configuration files should report where they're located](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/ReportConfigFileLocations) piqued my interest, as it related to the unique ways that configuration files are located, prioritized, and eventually parsed.
 The original post argued that programs should output the location that configuration files are parsed.
 I concur, and also believe that programs should report their _configurations_ as they are running.
 This post, among some information about `sshd`, outlines why.

-As pointed out in the comments of the HN post, parsing of configuration files generally take a "last occurrence wins" strategy -- if the same configuration option is specified multiple times, the final one takes preference (assuming the option cannot be specified multiple times).
+As pointed out in the comments of [a HN post](https://news.ycombinator.com/item?id=36465886), parsing of configuration files generally take a "last occurrence wins" strategy -- if the same configuration option is specified multiple times, the final one takes preference (assuming the option cannot be specified multiple times).
 However, some programs, like `sshd` take the opposite approach: the _first_ occurrence wins.
 From `man sshd(8)`:
 ```
 Unless noted otherwise, for each keyword, the first obtained value will be used.
 ```